-The coach was transporting two passengers.
-Neither of the passengers nor the driver could identify the robbers and only gave vague descriptions that the gang was composed of "one tall, one medium-sized and one short robber."
+The coach was transporting two passengers.81 Neither of the passengers nor the driver could identify the robbers and only gave vague descriptions that the gang was composed of "one tall, one medium-sized and one short robber."

 We also know that the shortest robber was apparently "in-charge."

 Four days later on October 1, 1873, another Woodruff & Ennor's stagecoach was robbed.
 The driver gave the same general description of three masked men carrying a rifle, a shotgun, and a revolver.
 "The Wells, Fargo & Company treasure box was demanded and this time it was taken a short distance from the road before being broken open. . . .
-This time the box was empty so it was expected that the robbers would strike again soon."
+This time the box was empty so it was expected that the robbers would strike again soon."82

 The highwaymen waited four weeks before trying again.
 This time only two robbers were involved.
-On October 22, 1874, at about the "same point near the Reese River on the Battle Mountain stagecoach route," two highwaymen ordered driver Bill Monk to halt.
+On October 22, 1874, at about the "same point near the Reese River on the Battle Mountain stagecoach route,"83 two highwaymen ordered driver Bill Monk to halt.
 Accompanying Monk was an armed guard named Lou Ferot.
 The appearance of the highwaymen scared the team of horses and the driver could not get the horses under control immediately.
-Amidst all the excitement, the robbers "simply disappeared into the brush" without further incident.
+Amidst all the excitement, the robbers "simply disappeared into the brush"84 without further incident.
 It was the third attempted robbery and the second with nothing to show for it.

 Five days later on October 27, a lone road agent stopped another coach.
 He was carrying a shotgun.
 This may indicate that it was not the "leader" - who generally carried a rifle - but one of the other two road agents or, of course, someone entirely different.
 In any event, the robber stopped the coach, was handed the box, and escaped.
 The driver was Eugene Burnett, who was also driving when the stagecoach was robbed on September 27.
-Additionally, there were "six passengers aboard, one atop and five inside, but they were not molested and there was no request for the U.S. mails."
-None could identify the road agent.
-"The amount taken from Wells, Fargo & Company's treasure box was not disclosed but it was thought to be a very small amount so it was expected that the
+Additionally, there were "six passengers aboard, one atop and five inside, but they were not molested and there was no request for the U.S. mails."85 None road agent.
+"The Surely a competent amount taken from Wells, much to say about whether an Fargo & Company's treasure experienced stagecoach driver box was not would stop to be robbed disclosed but by a man carrying nothing it was thought to be a very small amount so it was expected that the road agent would strike again soon."86 could identify the